hsrasheed/projects/README.md

 Any problems, please do contact me.

-### Important troubleshooting notes for CrewAI week (Week 3)
+### Important notes for CrewAI week (Week 3)

+1. There are two ways that you can work on the CrewAI project in week 3.
+Either review the code for each project while I build it, and then do `crewai run` to see it in action.
+Or if you prefer to be more hands-on, then create your own Crew project from scratch to mirror mine; for example, create `my_debate` to go alongside `debate`, and write the code alongside me.
+Either approach works!
-It's possible that you will need to run this command in a Cursor Terminal in order to run the Crew commands:
-`uv tool install crewai`
+2. It's possible that you will need to run this command in a Cursor Terminal in order to run the Crew commands: `uv tool install crewai`
-Windows users: there's a new issue that was recently introduced by one of Crew's libraries.
+3. Windows users: there's a new issue that was recently introduced by one of Crew's libraries.
 Until this is fixed, you might get a "unicode" error when you try to run `crewai create crew`.
-If that happens, please try running this command in the Terminal first:
-`$env:PYTHONUTF8 = "1"`
+If that happens, please try running this command in the Terminal first: `$env:PYTHONUTF8 = "1"`

 ### Super useful resources